skupperproject/skupper-example-policy/README.md

 Skupper is now installed in namespace 'west'.
 Use 'skupper status' to get more information.

 $ skupper status
-Skupper is enabled for namespace "west".
+Skupper is enabled for namespace west" (with policies).
 It is not connected to any other sites.
 It has no exposed services.
 ~~~

 _**East:**_